akkadotnet/akka.net/documentation/wiki/ReceiveActor.md

 }
 ```

-Whenever a message of typ `string` is sent to **MyActor** the first handler is invoked and for messages of type `int` the second handler is used.
+Whenever a message of type `string` is sent to **MyActor** the first handler is invoked and for messages of type `int` the second handler is used.

 ## Handler priority
 If more than one handler matches, the one that appears first is used, and the others are not called.